palewire/first-visual-story/readthedocs/index.rst

     - `C3.js <http://c3js.org/>`_ Important to note that this does not seem to support the latest versions of D3.
     - `D3.js <https://d3js.org/>`_ The granddaddy of them all.

+    There are also tools that allow you to use a visual editor, creating charts and other visualizations that you can download and/or embed in your project.

+    - `Chartbuilder <https://quartz.github.io/Chartbuilder/>`_ is very good for basic, fast charts with light customization.
+    - `DataWrapper <https://www.datawrapper.de/>`_ allows a range of visualizations beyond basic charts, including scatter plots and maps.

 ********************
 Chapter 7: Hello map